Iran and state-sponsored terrorism: Palestinian territories

 Iran is known to fund several Palestinian militant groups, many of them members of the Alliance of Palestinian Forces.
 These groups, all of them espousing Anti-Zionism, are known to attack Israeli civilians within Israeli territory and are known to use terrorism.
 Iran itself has also been directly involved in several conflicts against Israel, including in 2018 and 2023.

-Hamas is the main proxy group funded and armed by Iran, based in the Gaza Strip, of which it governs.
+Hamas is the main proxy group funded and armed by Iran, based in the Gaza Strip, which it governs.
 It has engaged Israeli forces in direct combat several times in Gaza, with it also being notorious for its antisemitism and attacks against Israeli civilians.
 Alongside Hamas, Iran is also known to fund Hamas-allied Palestinian Islamic Jihad, the Popular Front for the Liberation of Palestine, the Democratic Front for the Liberation of Palestine, and the Sabireen Movement, all of which are based in the Gaza Strip and have engaged Israeli forces.
 Iran also formerly supported the Popular Resistance Committees up until 2013, when relations were ruptured following the PRC's support of the Syrian opposition.

 The Popular Front for the Liberation of Palestine – General Command and Free Palestine Movement, based in Syria, are also known to receive aid from Iran and the Syrian government.